bsmith89/compbio-template/README.md

 This lets me change particular components in just one place.
 Anyone who forks the project will then have the same configuration.

+This profile does a few things by default:
+ -  IPython notebooks display figures inline by default.
+ -  The default editor is full vim.
+ -  Tab completion is more like `bash`.
+ -  Running `ipython notebook` from the command line is convenient.
+    -  This will start a server in the `ipynb/` subdirectory.
+    -  When ipy kernels are subsequently started, the current working directory is changed to the root of the project (i.e. `cd ..`).

 ### `fig/` ###
 Finished figures.
 "Publishable" output of analysis.

+## TODO ##